Why SeqFlow?

 From this point, I started thinking about what I liked and didn't like about the front-end world.
 The output of this thinking was the following list:

-• I like the component-based architecture which allows the UI to split into small, reusable, and independent pieces.
+• I like the component-based architecture, which allows the UI to split into small, reusable, and independent pieces.
 It enables the team to build a design system and reuse the components across the application (or applications).

 • I love the async/await usage: it is a way to handle the asynchronous code.
 In the past, the front-end code used callbacks after promises, but now, all browsers can use the async/await language feature.